Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 **Fixed IP Address**: Specify the Public IP address you wish to use from the block (if you don't, the system will automatically assign a private IP).

 > [!warning]
+>
 > For each public IP you want to use, you need to follow the same procedure and enter a different usable public IP each time.
 >

-**Configure a usable IP address**
+### Configure a usable IP address

 For vRack purposes, the first, penultimate, and last addresses in any given IP block are always reserved for the network address, network gateway, and network broadcast respectively.
-This means that the first useable address is the second address in the block, as shown below:
+This means that the first usable IP address is the second address in the block, as shown below:

 ```sh
 203.0.113.0   Reserved: Network address